 Libra has in place long-term debt facilities which provide adequate resources to finance committed reinvestment and development programmes across Longhurst Group.
 Longhurst Group has a long-term business plan which shows that it is able to service these debt facilities whilst continuing to comply with lenders' covenants.
 In making this assessment the Board has also taken into account the potential mitigations available to manage any potential negative impact on its cashflows and liquidity position.
-Having undertaken a detailed review of our future plans, liquidity levels, stress testing and risk mitigations, the Board has concluded that whilst the potential impact of the ongoing Covid-19 pandemic continues to create uncertainty, there is a reasonable expectation that Libra will continue to maintain adequate resources to continue in operational existence for the next 12 months.
+Having undertaken a detailed review of our future plans, liquidity levels, stress testing and risk mitigations, the Board have concluded that , there is a reasonable expectation that Libra will continue to maintain adequate resources to continue in operational existence for the next 12 months.